Tunisia says foiled plot to kidnap local Jews

 A few weeks after Ben Ali fled Tunisia, a synagogue in the city of Ghabes was set alight.

-An annual pilgrimage to Djerba, which attracts thousands of Sepharadic Jews from around the world, was cancelled in 2011 because visitors were reluctant to wade into the charged political environment of the Arab Spring.

-(Reporting By Tarek Amara; Writing by Souhail Karam; Editing by Myra MacDonald)
+(Reporting By Tarek Amara; Writing by Souhail Karam; Editing by Angus MacSwan)